SpedySpedy Docs

 Integration Permissions

-Setting up and managing integrations requires administrator access.
+Setting up and managing integrations requires the integrations:configure permission (included in the Administrators group by default).
 Once an integration is active, all team members on the connected boards benefit from it automatically -- no individual setup needed.